 Choose your favorite video streaming platform

-WedSites has dedicated sections for Zoom, YouTube, Facebook Live, Vimeo, and EventLive streaming platforms.
+WedSites has dedicated sections for Zoom, YouTube Live, Facebook Live, Vimeo, Lovecast, and Spotify playlist streaming platforms.
 Each video platform has it's Pros and Cons, depending on how you want to host your virtual event.

 If you're still trying to figure out which platform is right for you, take this quiz!